KamiGdev/Tennis-Club-Cap-Ferret/readme.md

  * The 5 html pages in the production folder root
  * A ressources folder (images, logo, icons and so on)
  * A script folder (bootstrap js folder)
- * The css styles folder (include the 5 cleaned css pages)
+ * The css styles folder (including the 5 cleaned css pages)

  ## Commits
 I've made regular commits by working by page and by feature: